matthewidavis/PTZOptics-Moondreams/README.md

 ---

-## How Does It Work?
+## How Does Visual Reasoning Work?

 When you click "Detect" or "Analyze", here's what happens:

 1. **Capture:** The demo takes a snapshot from your webcam
 2. **Send:** That image is sent to MoonDream's AI servers
-3. **Process:** MoonDream's vision model analyzes the image
+3. **Reason:** MoonDream's visual reasoning model analyzes the image—identifying objects, understanding spatial relationships, and interpreting context
 4. **Return:** Results come back (usually in 1-3 seconds)
 5. **Display:** Boxes, dots, or text are drawn on your screen

 The AI model has been trained on millions of images to recognize objects, understand scenes, and answer questions.
-It doesn't actually "think"—it's pattern matching at an incredibly sophisticated level.
+What makes visual reasoning special is that it connects vision with language—the AI can explain what it sees in natural language, not just output coordinates or labels.

 ---